Skip to content

 In Florida, security is regulated by FDACS.
 A company must hold a Class “B” Security Agency license, and guards hold a Class “D” Security Officer license.
 Verify a license through Florida FDACS — Division of Licensing.

-What makes Florida distinct
+What makes Florida different

 Florida uses a clear letter-class system — Class “B” for the agency, Class “D” for the guard, and Class “G” for armed — and requires an annual firearm requalification for armed officers.

-Guard registration and training
+Guards and training

-Armed guards in Florida
+Armed guards and firearms in Florida

 How to verify a security license in Florida